wur-bioinformatics/introduction-to-bioinformatics/week1.md

 ##### Tertiary structure

 The tertiary structure of a protein describes the complete folding of an entire polypeptide chain.
-In contrast to the secondary structure, the tertiary structure of a protein involves interactions between the amonino acid's side chains that can occur at short-range and long-range ({numref}`terstructure`).
+In contrast to the secondary structure, the tertiary structure of a protein involves interactions between the amino acid's side chains that can occur at short-range and long-range ({numref}`terstructure`).
 Thus, the chemical properties of the amino acids are very important for the tertiary structure.
 Different types of interactions stabilize the tertiary structure:

 - Hydrogen bonds involving polar amino acids,